weiillen/nail-polish-condition-classifier/README.md

 The included presentation reports an earlier 90.2% experiment.
 The later final report and final training notebook record the 98.66% full-distribution test result summarized above.
 Both are retained to show the development of the project rather than replacing the earlier artifact.

-## Source preservation

-The notebooks and checkpoint are included without source-code refactoring or behavioral changes.
-Only repository-level documentation, organization, extracted notebook figures, Git ignore rules, and Git LFS configuration were added.
-The hashes in `ORIGINAL_FILE_MANIFEST.tsv` can be used to verify the preserved artifacts against the uploaded archive.